 You can see how you can use this same idea to zero in further on every category (“drummers vs. guitarists”, “electric guitar players vs. acoustic guitarists”, etc.).

-This is one of the most powerful ways to use social media to increase conversions and something few businesses actually try.
+This is one of the most powerful ways to use Facebook create a conversion funnel, and something few businesses actually try.